What is an ACH hold? Why it happens and how to resolve it

 See real-time status for all your ACH payments with Ramp

 Effectively managing payments is the foundation of any successful AP process.
-Whether you’re making electronic payments via ACH, writing out paper checks, or using any other payment method, knowing the status of all your outgoing payments is crucial.
+Whether you're making vendor payments via ACH, writing out paper checks, or using any other payment method, knowing the status of all your outgoing payments is essential.

-Ramp’s AP automation software gives you real-time visibility into all your outstanding invoices and where they are in the payment cycle, helping you manage cash flow strategically.
+Ramp Bill Pay is AP automation software that gives you real-time visibility into all your outstanding invoices and where they are in the payment cycle, helping you manage cash flow strategically.
 Make payments via ACH, check, credit card, or wire transfer while enjoying zero processing fees on domestic bill payments.

 Learn more about how Ramp Bill Pay helps you handle a month's worth of payments in minutes.